WFR Recertification (WFRR)

 Required Equipment

 Please bring outdoor clothing appropriate for lying on potentially wet, muddy or snowy, cold ground playing the role of both rescuer and patient.
-You will need: a day pack, water bottle, multiple clothing layers, waterproof jacket and pants, gloves and hat, sturdy boots, head lamp or flashlight, and a watch with a second hand.
+You will need: a large day pack, water bottle, multiple clothing layers, waterproof jacket and pants, gloves and hat, sturdy boots, head lamp or flashlight, helmet, and a watch or cell phone to log time.
+A 3-hour evening, outdoor mock rescue may be scheduled so please have plenty of warm clothing.
+A small camp-style chair can be handy for outdoor sessions.